JeanPaulAri/activity-app-react/README.md

 # Activity app

-this is the master branch
+this is the development branch
 ## Available Scripts

 In the project directory, you can run: